nxskok/pasias/docs/12-regression.md

 ![](sh0.png)

-This is known in the jargon as a "YAML block".\endnote{YAML stands for "yet another markup language", but we're not using it in this course, other than as the top bit of an R Markdown document.}
+This is known in the jargon as a "YAML block".
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">YAML      stands for *Yet Another Markup Language*, but we're not using      it in this course, other than as the top bit of an R Markdown document.</span>
 Below that is the template R Markdown document, which you can delete now or later.